‘Autism Dialogue’ (chapter). The World Needs Dialogue. Penwell, Garrett (editors). Dialogue Publications. London, 2018.

 Spontaneous visual arts & photography situated in creative dialogue and presence.

 I make visual artworks as a seeker of ever-new compositions, manifestations, shapes and letterforms, in timeless nether-worlds of symbols and words of undiscovered meaning.

-I began my writing and graphical art journey as a young child, in love with and capable of good handwriting.
-I was drawn to the eye-catching designs of rock band logos, copying them and soon embroidering on the back of my denim jackets and then other local boys’ for payment.
-While fully engaged with Islamic mysticism I learned to read Arabic.
+I began my writing and graphical art journey as a youngster, drawn to rock band logos and embroidering on the back of friends’ denim jackets.
+Later, while engaged with Islamic mysticism I learned to read Arabic.
 Short courses in Art & Design, Manuscript Calligraphy, Gilding and Signwork supported a small business teaching and producing plaques and shop signage.
-I produced (and held workshops in) artisan Islamic plaques on exotic wood and vellum for living spaces and had a couple of exhibitions.
+I held workshops in artisan Islamic plaque making on exotic wood and vellum for living spaces and had a couple of exhibitions.
 Large scale work on mosque walls followed, at the same time as making and installing shop fascias around Sheffield using a vinyl cutter or brushwork.
 I embarked on several retreats and pilgrimages abroad, receiving lots of inspiration from Eastern art.

 Whether squirrel-hair brushes for heraldry, gold-leaf gilding on vellum or black calligraphy ink on handmade parchment, the traditions of sophisticated mark-making and graphical artistry hold a deep magic and immediacy, and besides immense tactile appeal, can be made to embody great meaning and message.

 In 2009 on the Contemporary Fine Art BA, I spent the whole first year trying to unite my inner and outer world with oils on a single 1.2m square canvas.